Giovanni Arnolfini: Life

 Giovanni, known as di Nicolao or "son of Nicolao" to distinguish him from his cousin Giovanni di Arrigo Arnolfini (see below), moved to Bruges in Flanders at an early age to work in the family business and lived there for the rest of his life.
 He became wealthy trading in silk and other fabrics, tapestries and other precious objects, although in later years he seems to have suffered business reverses, and to have retired from trading.
 His fame arises because he is the most likely candidate, out of a number of male Arnolfinis, to have been the subject of two portraits by Jan van Eyck, the famous Flemish painter.
-These are: The Arnolfini Portrait of Giovanni and his wife, dated 1434 and now in London, and another portrait, evidently of the same sitter when slightly older, now in Berlin (below).
+These are The Arnolfini Portrait of Giovanni and his wife, dated 1434 and now in London; and another portrait, evidently of the same sitter when slightly older, now in Berlin (below).

 He was presumably born in Lucca, where his parents lived, but neither the place nor the date are documented.
-He was sent to Bruges whilst still technically a child, as the first record of him is a letter from his father Nicolao in Lucca to his agent in Bruges in 1419 empowering the agent to "emancipate" Giovanni – that is, to declare him adult.
+He was sent to Bruges while still technically a child, as the first record of him is a letter from his father Nicolao in Lucca to his agent in Bruges in 1419 empowering the agent to "emancipate" Giovanni – that is, to declare him adult.
 Since there was no fixed age for this, it gives no real clue as to his date of birth.

-In the next few years Giovanni di Nicolao worked with a very successful Italian merchant, Marco Guidiccioni, another Lucchese who was connected to him by marriage.
+In the next few years, Giovanni di Nicolao worked with a very successful Italian merchant, Marco Guidiccioni, another Lucchese who was connected to him by marriage.
 Records of some of his dealings with the Ducal court have survived, but these were probably only part of his business activities.
-In 1422 he tried to sell a valuable gold collar to King Henry V of England, and 1423 he sold Duke Phillip the Good six tapestries of scenes from the life of the Virgin, which the Duke gave to the Pope.
+In 1422 he tried to sell a valuable gold collar to King Henry V of England, and in 1423 he sold Duke Phillip the Good six tapestries of scenes from the Life of the Virgin, which the Duke gave to the Pope.
 Other sales to the Court are recorded, although he may have been acting on behalf of Guidiccioni.